Annemarie Schimmel: Awards and honors

 She was given other awards from many countries of the world, including the 1995 prestigious Peace Prize of the German Book Trade.
-This award caused a controversy in Germany, as she had defended the outrage of the Islamic world against Salman Rushdie, author of The Satanic Verses (1988), a novel, in a television interview.
+This award caused a controversy in Germany, as she had defended the outrage of the Islamic world against Salman Rushdie, author of The Satanic Verses (1988), in a television interview.
 Schimmel's award speech is available online in translation, entitled "A Good Word Is Like a Good Tree."

-Among other awards and honors are the following.
+Among other awards and honors are the following: